What is the File Locker system and how does it work?

 When you select this file to review, you'll be presented with the original and modified file content so you could compare them line-by-line and decide whether you want to accept the change, or restore the file to its original state.

-Once you've done that, this file will be highlighted in green, meaning that there is nothing to report:
+Once you've done that, this file will be highlighted in green - not flagged any longer: